Orakeshi/Rebmem-MusicPlayer/README.md

 ### Prerequisites

 #### Songs Root Folder
-1. You will need to make sure you have a "Music" folder in the route of your machine
+1. You will need to make sure you have a "Music" folder in the root of your machine
 2. This is where the application will pull the song data from
 ```
 "C:\users\xxx\Music"